pp4rs/2018-uzh/docs/about.md

 ### Ursina Schaede

 [Ursina](http://www.econ.uzh.ch/en/people/graduatestudents/schaede.html) is a 3rd year Doctoral Candidate in the Department of Economics.
-Her research interests are in ?????.
+Her research interests are applied microeconomics, with a focus on education and gender.

 Ursina leads the following modules: